 I Don’t Like

-Summary: Pimsleur is an audio language learning course organized by level and made up of 30 minute lessons.
+Pimsleur is an audio language learning course organized by level and made up of 30 minute lessons.
 The levels are designed to be worked through once a day lesson by lesson.

-Pimsleur’s method is a well researched and organized approach to language learning that uses techniques based on actual linguist and psychological research.
+Pimsleur’s method is a well researched and organized approach to learning that uses techniques based on actual linguist and psychological research.

 But Pimsleur is much more than a collection of stock audio phrases.
 The course is literally designed to get you thinking, reading, and producing your own answers in your target language.

-If you buy the audio courses outright their price is a little high, but with the new version you're given full access to any single language for a monthly subscription, so you can pay as you go or even stop the subscription once you've met your learning goals.
+If you buy the audio courses outright their price is a little high, but with the new version you’re given full access to any single language for a monthly subscription, so you can pay as you go or even stop the subscription once you’ve met your learning goals.
 This is a much better deal in the long term.

 Pimsleur’s website offers a free week of full access to their course.
 Working through the lessons is the best to find out if Pimsleur is a course that’ll work for you, so definitely check out the free one week trial.

-Their courses excel at teaching each of these aspects of a language.
+As language learning resources, these courses excel at teaching each of these aspects of a language.
 If you already have a high speaking level then the courses become less useful (though you could still use them for accent and listening training).

-The Pimsleur language program was the brainchild of the late Dr. Paul Pimsleur, who developed a series of courses language learning courses in the 1960’s.
+The Pimsleur language learning program was the brainchild of the late Dr. Paul Pimsleur, who developed a series of courses language learning courses in the 1960’s.
 Dr. Pimsleur was a scholar with a background in both linguistics and psychology.

 He did performed a great deal of research in the area of language acquisition, studying how both adults and child learn languages.
 His primary concern was how people learned new languages.